mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/philosophy/the_value_of_the_truth.md

-My mother always told me that I should never lie.
+My mother told me that I should never lie.
 Although that turned out to be a pain, I think she was right.

 To become truthful, one needs to have a will to confront those things that one least wishes to see or hear.
 This is straightforward enough to understand: I think most people confront most things they *want* to be true easily.
 Acceptance happens without much awareness or resistance.
 Truths that remain are either hard to encounter or challenging to bare.